GeoLoom: High-quality Geometric Diagram Generation from Textual Input: Experiments

-\textbf{Randomness in autoformalization and coordinate solver.} Natural-language autoformalization is inherently ambiguous, so different but semantically equivalent formal expressions may be produced for the same input.
-These variations stem from the probabilistic nature of language models, yet all generated formalizations preserve the intended geometric semantics and constraints, enabling the downstream system to produce valid diagrams.
-This demonstrates the robustness of our autoformalization pipeline.
-Stochasticity also arises in the coordinate-solving stage: the Monte Carlo–based solver generates slightly different coordinates across runs.
-However, these variations remain within strict tolerance thresholds that ensure geometric correctness.
-Figure~\ref{fig:random} illustrates these two controlled sources of variation and shows example diagrams generated under random sampling.
+\textbf{Parameter Analysis.} We investigate the impact of three key parameters, loss convergence threshold ($\alpha = 0.05$), inner-loop iterations ($Q = 1000$), and outer-loop iterations ($T = 1000$), on the efficiency and quality of geometric diagram generation.
+Figure~\ref{fig.param} summarizes generation time and diagram accuracy under six varying configurations(x-axis).
+The convergence threshold $\alpha$ defines the stopping criterion for optimization.
+Smaller values enforce stricter convergence, yielding higher-precision diagrams at the cost of increased computation, while larger values accelerate termination but may compromise spatial accuracy.
+The outer-loop count $T$ governs global exploration, enhancing robustness by escaping local optima.
+The inner-loop iteration count $Q$ controls local refinement granularity.
+Higher $T$ and $Q$ improves solution quality within neighborhoods but incurs greater per-step cost.
+While increasing $Q$ and $T$ improves generation quality, it also leads to longer run times.
+These results reveal a trade-off between computational efficiency and diagram accuracy.

+\textbf{Visualization of Optimization Process.} To elucidate the iterative convergence behavior of the Monte Carlo algorithm, we present a visual analysis where in the intermediate states at each iteration are rendered as sequential snapshots, collectively forming a state transition diagram.
+This visualization offers an intuitive depiction of the diagram structure's progressive evolution toward the target configuration.

-iteration, characterizing the optimization dynamics.
-The loss curve shows a steady downward trend, matching the improvement in geometric fidelity, indicating that the objective function effectively guides the search toward coherent solutions.
+Complementing the structural visualization, we plot the loss values at each iteration in Figure~\ref{fig.loss} to characterize the algorithm’s optimization dynamics.
+The resulting loss curve traces the objective function trajectory, revealing a consistent decline that aligns with increasing structural fidelity.
+This correlation indicates that the loss function effectively guides the search toward geometrically coherent solutions.